 Child or Baby Dedication is an act whereby parents present their child before the Lord and make a commitment to raise and train that child in accordance with His ways, to become a Christ follower.
 This may be done within the context of the Christian community in a formal or informal manner or even in a home among a believing family.

 Is Child Dedication Biblical?

-Read 1 Samuel 1 and Luke 2:22 to see examples of Hannah and Joseph and Mary respectively, presenting their children before the Lord.
+Read 1 Samuel 1 and Luke 2:22 to see examples of Hannah and Joseph and Mary respectively, present their children before the Lord.

 Children are a Gift Given to Parents